Bedrock-OSS/regolith-filters/gametests/readme.md

 ```

 ## Changelog
+### 1.6.1
+ - Renamed `debug_build` to `debugBuild` in the schema to match the other settings' name.
+ - Added `disableManifestModification` setting, that disables adding dependencies and script module to the manifest.
+The default value is `false`.
 ### 1.6.0
  - Added `debug_build` setting, that helps with connecting the debugger to the Minecraft client.
 When enabled, the build will include source maps and will add a correct launch configuration to `.vscode/launch.json` if it exists.
 The default value is `false`.
  - Fixed generating the module UUID, when `moduleUUID` is not set in the settings.